Ingrained in Christian marriage is the expectation of roles – that the husband will lead and the wife will submit.

 Many women share, that they just wish their husband would plan a date.
 I remember having the sudden realization that maybe my husband always delegated decisions for our dates, because I had spent years sharing my “better ideas.”
 Whenever he would plan something, I would say, “well, I would really rather go to ….”
 And then we did.

 I had to repent, and say, “I am sorry for always having a better idea.
-I want you to plan things that you think we would enjoy.
-I promise I will be thrilled with whatever you plan. “
+I want you to plan things that you think we would enjoy and I will be thrilled with whatever you plan. “

 It is not that he always has to decide where we go.
 Recently I planned an overnight getaway for the two of us and it was awesome.
 But when my husband makes the plans, I don’t need to second guess him, I just get to enjoy it.
 If you want your husband to lead, if you want him to plan a date, then you have to let him.
 And you have to thoroughly enjoy it – even if you end up laughing together about a unique adventure like this.